What is single-tenancy? How's it different from multi-tenancy?

 Benefits and drawbacks of single-tenancy

 Single-tenancy has some noticeable benefits that keep it open as an option when deciding on a service architecture.
-Some benefits include:
+Some benefits include the following:

 - Portability.
 Single-tenant instances through a cloud service or SaaS.
-Single-tenancy may also lend itself to migrating from a host environment, if needed.
+Single-tenancy might also lend itself to migrating from a host environment, if needed.

 - Data security.
 Even if there is a data breach to one tenant with the same service provider, another tenant would be safe from the breach since data is stored in a separate instance.

 - Data customization.
-Since all a customer's data is separate, a large degree of customization is possible for software and hardware instances.
+Because all a customer's data is separate, a large degree of customization is possible for software and hardware instances.

 - Reliability.
-Single-tenant instances are considered reliable, since performance is based on only one instance, instead of many from different tenants.
+Single-tenant instances are considered reliable because performance is based on only one instance instead of many from different tenants.

 - Restore and disaster recovery.
 Isolated backups allow users to quickly enable a recovery if there is a disaster and data is lost.

-With all the potential advantages to single-tenancy, it is still the less used option out of competing architectures, which could be due to some of its disadvantages.
-Drawbacks to single-tenancy include:
+With all the potential advantages to single-tenancy, it is still the lesser-used option out of competing architectures, which could be due to some of its disadvantages.
+Drawbacks to single-tenancy include the following:

 - High costs.
 Between setup time, resources, customization, and maintenance, hosting one SaaS instance per customer can come at a price.

 - Complex set-up.
-Since the tenant is normally the one to manage a single-tenant system, it then takes more time to update, upgrade or manage something.
+Because the tenant normally manages a single-tenant system, it takes more time to update, upgrade or manage something.

 - Complex management.
-Learning curves may appear when first beginning to implement and customize a single-tenancy SaaS.
+Learning curves can appear when first beginning to implement and customize a single-tenancy SaaS.

 - Underutilized resources.
 In a less optimized system, not all resources may be utilized, which makes for a less efficient system.